Indian Princess Head Three Dollar Gold Coins were made from 1854 to 1889. Most Three Dollar Gold Coins were made in Philadelphia.

 CAC.
 Nice original lustrous surfaces with just a touch of 'rub'.
 7,036 minted and a date that saw heavy use in commerce as few have survived in high grade.

 Just 7,036 minted and a date that saw heavy circulation.
 The survival rate seems quite low with very few remaining in high grade.
 This is one of the finest examples with vibrant honey-gold luster over pleasing surfaces that are devoid of significant marks.
 PCGS has graded just 4 coins numerically finer.

 A scarce Civil War issue with a mere 5,000 pieces struck.
 This is a pleasing problem-free example with lustrous antique gold surfaces and strong detail.

 CAC.
-Flashy peach-gold luster with prominent clash marks on both sides.
+Flashy peach-gold luster with very few marks and prominent clash marks on both sides.
 Scarce in any grade as just 5,000 were minted during the heart of the Civil War.